AARP Hearing Center

 ENERGY EFFICIENCY PROGRAMS: Policy

-Policymakers should encourage the development of energy efficiency programs.
-These programs should be affordable and cost-effective.
+Energy efficiency programs should be affordable and cost-effective.
 Regular evaluations should demonstrate measurable results.

 Energy efficiency programs should specifically target customers who have low incomes, renters, and other hard-to-reach customers.